 The only problem is that the model is bare-headed and there is no optional Chaplain helmet.
 This seems a bit of an omission given that the Chaplain’s helmet is unique.

 At first I considered converting a helmet.
 I found a good online how to which can be found here.
 However, I struggled to find a suitable skull.
 I looked online for after market skull helmets but didn’t really like anything I found.
 I did however come across Dragon Forge Design.
 You can find their website here.

 They have a range of African heads cast in pewter.
 The GW range is almost entriely Caucasian, so I like the idea of having some diversity in my models.
-Some of the heads look a bit Escape From New York but there is one in particular that looks pretty dignified.
+Some of the heads look a bit Escape From New York but there is one in particular (bottom row middle) that looks pretty dignified.
 I think he’ll make a good Chaplain.

 Dragon Forge Design has an interesting range of products.
 In particular I was quite tempted by their power cables.
 The pewter would be really easy to model into shape.
 Although, I recently came across a tip to use the bristles from household dish brushes that seems worth trying.

 I want to include some vehicles in my Demi Company but I want to complete a Tactical Squad and some HQ choices before I start modelling them.
 I am intending to do a fair amount of conversion to my vehichles so it’s a project I want to tackle in the summer because it’s very humid where I live, so I won’t be so motivated to paint.